JannyHW/JannyHW/README.md

 Here are a few things about me:

-- 🔭 I’m currently working on something cool 😉;.
+- 🔭 I’m currently working on something cool 😉;

 - 🌱 I’m currently learning UX Design.

-- 👯 I’m looking to collaborate on react.
+- 👯 I’m looking to collaborate on React.

-- 🤔 I’m looking for help with networking
+- 🤔 I’m looking for help with Networking .

-- 💬 Ask me about anything, I'm happy to help.
+- 💬 Ask me about anything, I'm happy to help!

 - ⚡ Fun fact: loves coding & cooking 😋